jupyterlab/frontends-team-compass/README.md

 A repository for team interaction, syncing, and handling meeting notes across the JupyterLab ecosystem.

-## Process for adding new projects

-If you have an existing JupyterLab extension, or would like to create one, this is the process for doing so on the core `jupyterlab` organization:
+## Contributing extensions to the JupyterLab GitHub organization

+JupyterLab is built to foster a rich ecosystem of plugins.
+Occasionally developers of an existing JupyterLab extension will want to contribute the extension to Project Jupyter and maintain the extension in the JupyterLab GitHub organization under [Project Jupyter governance](https://github.com/jupyter/governance), which includes:

+* adopting the standard Jupyter license and copyright
+* adhering to Project Jupyter community guidelines
+* being subject to the Project Jupyter BDFL, Steering Council, and governance.

+Project Jupyter has [official guidelines](https://github.com/jupyter/governance/blob/master/newsubprojects.md) for adopting new subprojects.
+More specifically for contributing extension codebases to the JupyterLab GitHub organization, the process for contributing is:

-1. You post an issue on this repo describing your extension and linking to any existing code.
-You should describe who will maintain it and why it will be useful to the community.
+1. Post an issue on this repo describing your extension and linking to the existing code.
+The issue should address each point of the [criteria for subprojects](https://github.com/jupyter/governance/blob/master/newsubprojects.md#criteria-for-official-subprojects).
+2. The community reviews the proposal over at least a week.
+In addition to the criteria listed in the Project Jupyter governance:
-2. A core maintainer reviews any existing code as a sanity check.
+   1. a core maintainer will review the existing code
-3. Relicense any existing code to https://github.com/jupyterlab/team-compass/blob/master/LICENSE.
-4. Give the community roughly a week to comment on the proposal.
-5. Pending any objections, create a new repository.
-   1. Give any maintainers admin privileges on that repo
+   2. we will also take into account how involved the extension maintainers are in the JupyterLab community
+3. If the JupyterLab maintainers decide to accept the extension into the JupyterLab GitHub organization, the process in the Project Jupyter [incorporation guidelines](https://github.com/jupyter/governance/blob/master/newsubprojects.md#incorporation) is followed.
+Additionally:
+   1. JupyterLab maintainers and other relevant Jupyter leadership (such as BDFL) are given permission to publish the package.
-   2. Add them as maintainers on the relevant NPM packages.
-A user must be added to a team, which then has access to packages (under "Teams").
+   2. Extension maintainers are given admin permission on the relevant `@jupyterlab/extension` npm package.
+To do this, a user must be added to a team, which then has access to packages (under "Teams"):
       1. Admin logs in to https://www.npmjs.com
       2. Select avatar dropdown and go to "Profile Settings"
       3. Select the jupyterlab org